James II of England: Later Hanover succession

 James's younger daughter Anne succeeded when William died in 1702.
 The Act of Settlement provided that, if the line of succession established in the Bill of Rights were extinguished, the crown would go to a German cousin, Sophia, Electress of Hanover, and to her Protestant heirs.
 Sophia was a granddaughter of James VI and I through his eldest daughter, Elizabeth Stuart, the sister of Charles I. Thus, when Anne died in 1714 (less than two months after the death of Sophia), she was succeeded by George I, Sophia's son, the Elector of Hanover and Anne's second cousin.

 Subsequent uprisings and pretenders

-James's son James Francis Edward was recognised as king at his father's death by Louis XIV of France and James's remaining supporters (later known as Jacobites) as "James III and VIII".
+James's son James Francis Edward was recognised as king at his father's death by Louis XIV of France and James II's remaining supporters (later known as Jacobites) as "James III and VIII".
 He led a rising in Scotland in 1715 shortly after George I's accession, but was defeated.
-Jacobites rose again in 1745 led by Charles Edward Stuart, James II's grandson, and were again defeated.
+His son Charles Edward Stuart led a Jacobite rising in 1745, but was again defeated.
 The risings were the last serious attempts to restore the Stuart dynasty.

 Charles's claims passed to his younger brother Henry Benedict Stuart, the Dean of the College of Cardinals of the Roman Catholic Church.
-Henry was the last of James II's legitimate descendants, and no relative has publicly acknowledged the Jacobite claim since his death in 1807.
+Henry was the last of James II's legitimate descendants.
+He died childless, and no relative has publicly acknowledged the Jacobite claim since his death in 1807.